As a teacher, there’s always been a question that I wanted to have an answer to.

 This channel began with 5th-grade science but more videos have been added and all can be great additions to any science curriculum grades 3+.

-16. Sci Show Kids — Another creation by the same producers that bring you the Crash Course series, Sci Show Kids is a compilation of informational science videos for students of any age.
+Another creation by the same producers that bring you the Crash Course series, Sci Show Kids is a compilation of informational science videos for students of any age.
 These videos are hosted by Jessi and her robot rat “Squeaks” and answer questions that inquiring young minds really want to know.
 Students can watch playlists of videos dedicated to science on the playground, getting to know your emotions, simple machines, experiments, and many more fun topics.
+Click here!

-19. Dollar Street — It’s hard for most of us to imagine what it’s REALLY like for a family living on $30 a month but Dollar Street does a pretty fantastic job of showing us the reality of many families around the world.
 Homes are sorted on Dollar Street by monthly income one end showing the poorest, the other the richest and everything in between.
 Click on any picture to view images and learn more about families around the world.
+Click here!

 Are you looking for quality, meaningful professional learning that both equips and inspires teachers?